 The first critical success factor is that there must be clear purpose or reason for staff to use the collaboration tools.

 Staff must be able to see that their posts will have a direct impact on a particular issue, or will provide some tangible benefit (for the organisation, or for other staff).

 Staff are also busy, with a responsibility to focus on their day-to-day job.
-This makes it hard to justify contributing to a discussion forum that does not have a clear purpose.
+This makes it hard to justify contributing to a discussion that does not have a clear purpose.

 Common sense of community

-Online discussions must also draw upon a common sense of community if they are to be successful.
+Collaboration tools must also draw upon a common sense of community if they are to be successful.

 Staff will always be reluctant to post messages out into a public forum, without having any sense of who might be reading it, or what they might do with the posts.
 This is always viewed as a potentially dangerous situation, where the possible consequences are unknown.

 There must also be a common basis for the discussions, some cultural or other element that can provide the backdrop for meaningful conversations.

 Within an organisation, there may be few situations in which the whole organisation would consider itself to be a common community (although a few examples are given below).

 In most cases, a sense of community is built at a lower level, within specific staff groups.
 For example, engineers may comfortably discuss specific technical challenges with their peers, but be reluctant to post to a public forum read by the whole organisation.